Sterling-Programming/global-ingredients-www/README.md

 # global-ingredients-www
-A static site for Global Ingredients
+A static site for Global Ingredients Distribution